jrehor/kcc/README.md

 f:{$[2>#?x;x;,/f'x@=x>rand x]}
 ```

 Okay, almost nothing looks familiar here, and the whole little monster is just creepy.
 But before you head for the fire exit, give it a chance.
-Once we take it apart brick by brick, you will agree how **trivial** it is, really:
+Once we take it apart brick by brick, you will agree that it is actually very simple and totally readable:

 ```q